Anlimah/alx-zero_day/README.md

-ALX Zero Day now commited with SSH
+ALX Zero Day now commited with SSH with only push